Hariharan-SV/Hariharan-SV/README.md

 ## Hi there 👋

-My name is Hariharan, passionate about Stack, Computer Science, Data Structures and Core Languages like C++, Python and JS.
+My name is Hariharan, passionate about Full Stack, Computer Science, Data Structures and Core Languages C++, Python and JS.
 As of now I'm a Front-End developer working and contributing several projects related to web app development.

 - 🔭 I’m currently working on MERN stack projects ( WIP, so private for now )
 - 🌱 I’m currently learning mobile app development.